Sleep problems

 Key points about common sleep problems

-- Nearly everyone has difficulty getting to sleep from time to time, but for some people, this can be a regular ongoing problem.
+- Nearly everyone has difficulty getting to sleep from time to time, but for some people, sleep can be a regular ongoing problem.

-- When this happens, not only do you feel tired but it can really interfere with your day-to-day functioning and affect your health.
+- Poor sleep not only makes you feel tired, but can really interfere with your day-to-day functioning and affect your health.

 - Learning how to manage sleep problems can greatly improve your quality of life.